hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

 ```

 Nomad has successfully transitioned the group to running the updated canary and
-did so with no down time to our service by ensuring only two allocations were
+did so with no downtime to our service by ensuring only two allocations were
 changed at a time and the newly placed allocations ran successfully.
 Had any of
 the newly placed allocations failed their health check, Nomad would have aborted
 the deployment and stopped placing new allocations.
 If configured, Nomad can